 Lauren has composed works for a diverse range of ensembles, from solo to orchestral, including a recent orchestral piece ‘Suspended between earth and air’, commissioned by the National Youth Orchestra for their 2017 winter tour.
 In January 2017 it was performed at Nottingham Royal Concert Hall, Birmingham Symphony Hall, and the Royal Festival Hall, and broadcast on BBC Radio 3.
 The work was met with critical acclaim, described as ‘wonderfully assured’ (The Guardian), and ‘a miracle of inspiration’ (Seen and Heard International), Classical Source saying ‘Lauren Marshall clearly possesses genuine textural imagination.’

 Her works have been performed in the UK and US by various performers, including [Switch~ Ensemble], Kammer Klang in association with the London Sinfonietta, the Parker Quartet, Kathryn Williams, the Hermes Experiment, and the National Youth Orchestra of Great Britain.
-She frequently performs herself, both as a musician, but also as through physical theatre and movement based audience participation.
-Her works have been brought to venues at Harvard University, the Southbank Centre, Cafe OTO, Birmingham Symphony Hall, the Music Room at Liverpool Philharmonic Hall, Tate Britain, and Snape Maltings.
+She frequently performs herself, both instrumentally but also through physical theatre and audience participation.
+Her works have been brought to venues at Harvard University, the Southbank Centre, Cafe OTO, London Fashion Week, Birmingham Symphony Hall, the Music Room at Liverpool Philharmonic Hall, Tate Britain, and Snape Maltings.

 In May 2017 she was commissioned by Morgan Stanley to compose a site-specific chamber work for Chris Beardshaw’s garden at Chelsea Flower Show, described as ‘beautifully pastoral’ by The Telegraph, and ‘delicately evocative’ by The Times.
 She has also been involved in multiple London-based composition projects, including a collaborative work with Hannah Kendall and BBC Radio 3 for International Women’s Day 2017.

-More recent projects include works for the Parker Quartet and Kammer Klang in association with the London Sinfonietta, for a piece to be performed at Cafe OTO in London, UK, as well as directing an interdisciplinary collaboration with the UK Beijing Arts Association and the UK Chinese ensemble, where young composers and movement artists were brought together to create an immersive sold-out event, based Beijing ‘tea-house’ culture at the Purcell School of Music in Hertfordshire, UK.
+More recent projects include works for the Parker Quartet, London Fashion Week, Kammer Klang in association with the London Sinfonietta, for a piece to be performed at Cafe OTO in London, UK, as well as directing an interdisciplinary collaboration with the UK Beijing Arts Association and the UK Chinese ensemble, where young composers and movement artists were brought together to create an immersive sold-out event, based Beijing ‘tea-house’ culture at the Purcell School of Music in Hertfordshire, UK.